 INFORMATION AND WHAT TO DO

 Whiplash is a soft-tissue injury to the neck and back that occurs when the head is “whipped” violently backward and forward.
-This type of injury is common in falls and motor vehicle accidents.
+This type of injury is common in falls and car wrecks.
 Insurance companies have painted whiplash as a “fake” injury used by people to deceive insurance companies and file false accident claims.
 However, whiplash is a real injury that can leave a victim with long-term or permanent pain and disability.
 If you have been injured in an accident, it is important you seek medical attention right away.
 Delayed medical treatment, combined with existing or prior injuries and other factors, can increase the duration of whiplash.
 Delayed medical attention can also result in permanent damage.
 A thorough medical examination and treatment plan can reduce the amount of time it takes to recover from a case of whiplash.
 For some whiplash victims, the amount of time to heal is relatively short.
 However, some injuries may require months to heal, and some injuries can result in permanent disabilities.

 Symptoms of Whiplash